Compare Insurance Quotes

 There are 30 ratings of Amica Auto on Consumer Affairs, a website that generally has very few positive reviews.
 Of the 30 ratings, 16 are one-star and eight are five-star.
 Still, great to see positive reviews.
 A review of the complaints shows very little of real concern – complaints about rates and more confusion about policy coverage.
 These are all typical complaints that most insurance companies receive from time to time.

 Overall, Amica comes out looking good in all aspects of the customer experience, from purchasing a policy all the way through to exceptional claims service.
 There are no customer complaints that raise any red flags, and nothing of overwhelming concern in the reviews.
 Major consumer groups rank the company highly, and the customers seem to agree.

 Amica has a strong personal lines insurance program that features solid auto insurance with some fairly strong bundling discounts.
-They have some of the lower rates around, making them easily competitive with big names in direct-buy coverage like GEICO, but rank better in terms of customer satisfaction.
+They have some of the lower rates around, making them easily able to compete with big names in direct-buy coverage like Geico, but rank better in terms of customer satisfaction.

 As a one-stop shop for most basic personal insurance needs, Amica is likely to take care of business for most people quickly and easily.
 There is nothing of major concern in the reviews, giving Amica a solid reputation to back their more than 100 years in the insurance industry.

 Amica is well worth a quote comparison for anyone who wants a combination of low rates and excellent service and prefers the direct-buy insurance experience to having an agent working on their behalf.